Mary the Mother of Jesus Miracles Miracles_BC Lay Saints

 After having been printed for the first time in the Analecta Bollandiana, vol. xi (1892), a still more carefully revised text was edited by Delehaye in the volume Der Latmos, issued in 1913 by T. Wiegand and other scholars, with abundant illustrations and archaeological comments.
 The Life of St Paul, written by an anonymous disciple, is one of the most trustworthy of Byzantine biographies.
 In Wiegand’s volume it is supplemented by a panegyric from MS. Vatican 704 previously unprinted.
 See also the Zeitschrift f. kath.
 Theologie, vol. xviii (1894), pp. 365 seq., and the Revue des quest. histor., vol. x (1893), pp. 49—85.

-956 St. Paul of Latros Byzantine hermit
+956 St. Paul of Latros Byzantine hermit.

 sometimes listed as “the Younger.”
 Paul was born at Pergamos, near Smyrna, in Asia Minor, the son of an officer in the Byzantine army.
 His father was killed in battle, and after his mother died, he became a monk in a community on Mt.
 Olympus in Greece, with his brother, Basil.
 Paul later left the monastery and became a hermit on Mount Latros in Bithynia, Asia Minor.
 Soon he attracted followers, and Paul was compelled to organize them into a laura, or community.
 After twelve years, Paul departed Mount Latros and settled on the island of Samos to live in a cave.
 More followers gathered around him and Paul oversaw the creation of several more lauras before returning to Latros, where he died after years of prayer and mortifications.